 Qualifying Your Candidate's Current Situation

-One you have sourced your active and passive candidates it is time to begin interviewing and screening your candidates, and I think a good and natural place to begin is by qualifying your candidate’s current situation.
-Uncovering and qualifying your candidate’s current situation refers to understanding their current employment status including:
+One you have sourced your active and passive candidates it is time to begin interviewing and screening your candidates.
+I think a good and natural place to begin is by qualifying your candidate’s current situation.
+Uncovering and qualifying your candidate’s current situation refers to the recruiter understanding the candidate's current employment status including:

 - Are they employed or unemployed?